iptv-org/iptv/FAQ.md

 No. This playlist does not replace traditional cable, because this playlist can't include exclusive channels that may not be available on free-to-air.
 We recommend contacting your cable provider to offer legal alternatives to this service or visit the [iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv) repository for find other providers.

 ### Does the playlist have a channel guide?
 Yes.
 However, not all channels have their EPG available.
 See [EPG](https://github.com/iptv-org/epg) for more info.
+Please note that the guide is not perfect and some channels (like international channels) may interrupt programming without you knowing.

 ### Is possible to view channels directly from the main website?
 No, to avoid possible abuse of the service.